 “A Zen koan is a short story or sentence that initially seems paradoxical in nature.
 It is a learning tool intended to alter our perception of reality.
 Nobody can answer a koan for you.
 It may take years for your mind to see what a koan is telling you—a sudden unexpected flash of insight will occur.
 Some interpretations you may come across are rather misleading: esoteric, convoluted religious explanations that assume an understanding of Buddhist precepts.
 They go against the child-like simplicity and immediacy of Zen.”
 (Philosophy Study)

 BT: The reason that I prefer the Sasaki definition of koan to the ones you cited (that I have no problems with) is that Sasaki is viewing things from the inside rather than outside.
 This presents a more accurate view of things SMiLE-wise.

 NU: I don’t get that at all.
 But the koan only has value and meaning to the outsider, who needs it to get inside.
 Once inside, it hardly matters how the koan is perceived.
 So I could argue that the insider’s view is irrelevant to the conversation.

-I know this my be a bit of an extension, but one with which we are all too familiar: it reminds me of the people who are assigned the task of writing manuals for software: by the time they know enough to be able to write the book, they have forgotten what it's like to not now what they know, and they have forgotten how to give meaningful directions.
+I know this may be a bit of an extension, but one with which we are all too familiar: it reminds me of the people who are assigned the task of writing manuals for software: by the time they know enough to be able to write the book, they have forgotten what it’s like to not know what they know, and they have forgotten how to give meaningful directions.